Sagamore-creator/CodePay/README.md

 TL;DR - our API is a "dummy boy".
 He does not know what is right and what is wrong.
 Keep that in mind.

+Phone numbers are unique - one phone number can be associated with at most one account

 ## Base URL for students
 - Anton Jemanov https://60850e319b2bed001704180b.mockapi.io/api/v1/
 - Arvydas Klimavicius https://60888680a6f4a300174268f5.mockapi.io/api/v2/